Personality-aware Human-centric Multimodal Reasoning: A New Task, Dataset and Baselines: Dataset

-\subsubsection{Personality Annotation}
+\paragraph{Personality Annotation}

-We obtain the MBTI personalities of the characters in The Big Bang Theory television shows from the Personality Database (PDB) website.
-The MBTI personality of each character is determined through crowdsourced voting on this website.
-We take the personality that accounts for the greatest proportion of vote results as the character's MBTI personality.
-For example, Penny (a character in Big Bang Theory television shows) has ESFP personality, and is an enjoyable and accepting person.
-Considering that different characters may have the same name in the television shows, we use name tags instead of genuine names, i.e.,Penny $\Rightarrow$ Person 24.
+We obtain the personality of the characters in six television shows from the Personality Database (PDB) website.
+Each character's personality is determined through crowd-sourced voting on this site.
+We adopt the personality that constitutes the largest proportion of votes as the character's personality.

-For the personality prediction, we additionally construct a dataset, Multimodal Personality Prediction (MPP).
-This dataset uses video clips that do not appear in PHMRD as training and validation sets, and the data in PHMRD is used as the test set.
+Taking into consideration that personality is assessed using multiple evaluation criteria, we have annotated the mainstream methods in psychology, namely Myers-Briggs Type Indicator ($\mathtt{MBTI}$), Five Factor Model ($\mathtt{FFM}$), and $\mathtt{Enneagram}$, as shown in Table~\ref{tab:personality}.
+For example, Penny (a character in the television show The Big Bang Theory) possesses ESFP ($\mathtt{MBTI}$), SCUAN ($\mathtt{FFM}$), and 7w8 ($\mathtt{Enneagram}$) personalities, and is an \emph{confident} and \emph{lively} individual.
+More details can be found in the Appendix~\ref{sec:Personality_append}.